 (4) Marketing and advertising.

-(5) Monitoring and evaluation.
+(5) Evaluation, monitoring and verification.

-(dd) As used in this rule, (kk) “Public participation advisory process” means a procedure the procedures referenced in section 2.1 of this rule where a customer or interested party is provided in which customers and interested parties have the opportunity to receive information and provide input for the utility to consider in the development of the IRP and comment on a utility’s integrated resource planIRP prior to the submission of the IRP to the commission.
+(dd) As used in this rule, (kk) “Public participation advisory process” means a procedure the procedures referenced in section 2.1 of this rule where a customer or interested party is provided in which customers and interested parties have the opportunity to receive information from the utilities, and provide input for the utility to consider in the development of the IRP and comment on a utility’s integrated resource planIRP prior to the submission of the IRP to the commission.

 (ee) As used in this rule, (ll) “Ratepayer impact measure” or “RIM” test means a cost-effectiveness test which analyzes how a rate for electricity is altered by implementing a DSM program.
 This test measures the change in a revenue requirement expressed on a per unit of sale basis.